iOS17/Palera1n-Jailbreak/README.md

 ### Purpose and benefits of using the tool.

-Palera1n is a jailbreak tool for devices with A8-A11(iPhone X) chips running iOS 15.0 and above.
+Palera1n is a jailbreak tool for devices with A8-A11(iPhone X) chips running iOS/iPadOS 15.0 and above(iPadOS18.1).
 It's important to understand the purposes, benefits, and potential risks before deciding to jailbreak your device.

 **Purposes:**